 ~ Christina Wallace, Presidio Trust project manager

-Hardie Road Enclosed Walkway
+Hardie Road Walkway

 While the building’s historic character is being preserved, the rehabilitation will remove some non-historic elements—recreating public spaces that existed in the past and returning them to their original uses.
-A new enclosed walkway will provide a connection from the historic wing to the new courtyards and two-storey building behind.
+A new walkway will provide a connection from the historic wing to the new courtyards and two-storey building behind.

-Heritage Center and Events Venue
+Heritage Gallery and Events Venue

 In 1972 architect Robert B. Wong designed a two-story, Mission style addition to the Officers’ Club with a grand ballroom and a second floor lounge.
 The second floor, long closed to the public, is being restored to host special events